artsy/artsy.github.io/_posts/2019-10-18-kubernetes-and-hokusai.md

 [in the Hokusai repo](https://github.com/artsy/hokusai/blob/master/docs/Getting_Started.md), but the very short version is that `hokusai setup` handles most of the basics (creation of a Dockerfile, a config folder, and a few other bits and bobs).
 From there, you can customize according to the needs of your project.
-It's also possible to write boilerplate templates to share with developers in your organization - you can see Artsy's [here](https://github.com/artsy/artsy-hokusai-templates).
+It's also possible to write boilerplate templates to share with developers in your organization—you can see Artsy's [here](https://github.com/artsy/artsy-hokusai-templates).

-You should also check out Ash's [great post](https://artsy.github.io/blog/2018/01/24/kubernetes-and-hokusai/) on setting up a new Hokusai project - he runs through the process of setting up a new Rails application with Hokusai in an easy-to-follow way that also details small hitches he ran into along the way.
+You should also check out Ash's [great post](https://artsy.github.io/blog/2018/01/24/kubernetes-and-hokusai/) on setting up a new Hokusai project—he runs through the process of setting up a new Rails application with Hokusai in an easy-to-follow way that also details small hitches he ran into along the way.

 # What's next for Hokusai?